Samuel Kounaves

 Planetary Chemical Analysis & Astrobiology -

-(1) In the search for life on Mars, one key question is; how are biologically-produced molecules (biomarkers) altered when exposed to solar ultraviolet radiation in the presence of oxychlorines and their intermediate formation products?
-To help answer this question we are investigating the "fragmentation" patterns of such altered biogenic compounds which could then be used to identify the original biomarker and thus provide evidence for life on Mars.
+1. In the search for past or present life on Mars, our goal is to understand how biologically-produced molecules (biomarkers) are altered when exposed to solar UV irradiation in the presence of oxychlorines and their intermediate products, and if the resulting "fragmentation" patterns can be used, in conjunction with Molecular Assembly Theory, to identify the original biomarker and thus provide evidence for life on Mars.
+More >

 Education